dotnet/EntityFramework.Docs/entity-framework/ef6/what-is-new/upgrading-to-ef6.md

 The general rule for namespace changes is that any type in System.Data.* is moved to System.Data.Entity.Core.*.
 In other words, just insert **Entity.Core.** after System.Data.
 For example:

 - System.Data.EntityException => System.Data.**Entity.Core**.EntityException
-- System.Data.Objects.ObjectContext => System.Data.**Entity.Core.**.Objects.ObjectContext
+- System.Data.Objects.ObjectContext => System.Data.**Entity.Core**.Objects.ObjectContext
-- System.Data.Objects.DataClasses.RelationshipManager => System.Data.**Entity.Core.**.Objects.DataClasses.RelationshipManager
+- System.Data.Objects.DataClasses.RelationshipManager => System.Data.**Entity.Core**.Objects.DataClasses.RelationshipManager

 These types are in the *Core* namespaces because they are not used directly for most DbContext-based applications.
 Some types that were part of System.Data.Entity.dll are still used commonly and directly for DbContext-based applications and so have not been moved into the *Core* namespaces.
 These are: